tbdbatista/password-tools/README.md

 # password-tools
 ### Module of password utils.

-### I am using this module also to improve Unit Test skill, using XCTest :fire: :fire:
+#### I am also using this module to improve Unit Test skill, using XCTest :fire: :fire:

 ### Contains several features that can be apllied in other projects:
 #### 1. Regex